 “It was quite expensive, but vital” recalls Craig Morrison, SCTI CEO.
 “Rattlesnake anti-venom costs around $20,000 a vial, and the typical starting dose for a bite is 4-6 vials.”
-Happily, the Kiwi traveller made a full recovery and needed only one day in hospital.
+Thankfully, the traveller made a full recovery and needed only one day in hospital.

-Even quick trips across the ditch to Australia can result in emergency assistance being required.
-Recently we helped a New Zealand woman who needed to be hospitalised with a foot ulcer and cellulitis due to a spider bite.
+We once had a claim where we helped a woman who needed to be hospitalised with a foot ulcer and cellulitis due to a spider bite.
 This also required an upgrade to business class in order to have her foot elevated during the flight home.

-While events such as these are rare, they do happen, and Morrison recommends travellers spend a little time researching their chosen destination – including health requirements and precautions.
+While events such as these are rare, they do happen.
+We recommend travellers spend a little time researching their chosen destination – including health requirements and precautions.

 Reassuringly, the most frequent complaint from travellers about creepy crawlies is bug bites.
-Morrison says it’s a good idea to pack antihistamines, even if you’ve never had an allergic reaction before.
+It’s a good idea to pack antihistamines, even if you’ve never had an allergic reaction before.

 - Take an insect repellent containing DEET (30%-50%) or picaridin (up to 15%).